AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/customize.md

 ### Create a custom step

-Using the same "GreatBlog" example, suppose the extension has one table in Magento 1, but was redesigned to have two tables in Magento 2.
+Using the same "GreatBlog" example, suppose that the extension has one table in Magento 1, but was redesigned to have two tables in Magento 2.

-In Magento 1 there was a single `greatblog_post` table:
+In Magento 1, there was a single `greatblog_post` table:

 | Field     | Type     |
 |-----------|----------|